snowwm/snowwm/sweps/105-promise.md

 - well-known tags
     - see promise-meta#well-known
 - queries
     - basically, a set of tags
 - mounts
     - queries can be mounted in a traditional tree shape
-    - can inherit parent's props or start a new context (essentially a symlink)
+    - can extend parent's context or start a new one (essentially a symlink)

-promise-components

 [ui]
 - intermediate language: